xdanieldzd/N3DSCmbViewer/README.md

 Warning
 =======

-__This is very unfinished work-in-progress code.__ You _will_ encounter glitches, broken functionality, etc., etc. Do not _expect_ anything related to OoT3D/MM3D (models, animation, archives, etc.) to work and be happy if something _does_.
+__This is unfinished, experimental code.__ You _will_ encounter glitches, broken functionality, etc., etc. Do not _expect_ anything related to OoT3D/MM3D (models, animation, archives, etc.) to work and be happy if something _does_.
 There should, however, _not_ be any problems just running the application.

-Also note that this repository supersedes [the old source code archive](http://magicstone.de/dzd/random/3ds/N3DSCmbViewer-bin-src.rar) posted last year.
+Also note that this repository supersedes [the old source code archive](http://magicstone.de/dzd/random/3ds/N3DSCmbViewer-bin-src.rar) posted in 2014, before this repository existed.

 Documentation
 =============